clux/facemaulers/recaps/25-sphinxen-clues.md

 Arel is a "cleric of Selune" and identifies stuff for them.

 Players:
-- Mordai
+- Guy
-- Hjarka
+- April
-- WindSorrow
+- Spike
-- Pendle
+- Richard